OtotaO/SUM/README.md

 Some functions that are yet to be implemented (`identify_entities`, `identify_main_concept`, `identify_main_direction`, `calculate_similarity`, `process_knowledge_base`, `identify_topics`, `build_knowledge_graph`, and `visualize_knowledge_graph`)

-Feel free to customize and refine this README file to fit your project's specific needs.
+Feel free to customize or contribute to future developmemt.
 Good luck & drop us a star if you like what you see 😎!